 No, what we seek out are the abysmal: films that should have never gotten past the script phase but were somehow cast, filmed, edited, and released for all the world to see.
 From the low-budget incompetence of Plan 9 From Outer Space and the insane Deathbed: The Bed That Eats to high-budget professional disasters like Showgirls and Battlefield Earth, something must hit a primitive part of our brains that enjoys watching something that seems to clash with all of our established understanding of how a movie is supposed to be.

 And it’s not just one element in these “so bad they’re good” films that’s off.
-A bad performance or crummy script or even artless direction can still mostly save a film to bump it up to mediocre or just not good (for a modern example, see the most recent iteration of Disney/Marvel output: it is competently made, it just isn’t very good–but it also doesn’t make it bad enough to want to actually watch it for fun).
+A bad performance or crummy script or even artless direction can still mostly save a film to bump it up to mediocre or just not good.
+For a modern example, see the most recent iteration of Disney/Marvel output: it is competently made, it just isn’t very good…but it isn’t bad enough to want to actually watch it for fun.

 This is also, paradoxically, how we can recognize such a film: having watched so many films in our lives, some good and some bad, we pick up on what the truly terrible is.
 Which brings me to the film under discussion today: 2012’s Fateful Findings.

 Filmed in 2012 and screen at the 2013 Seattle International Screen Festival to what could only have been completely confounded audiences, Fateful Findings is by rising cult auteur Neil Breen, a man who-based on the dialogue, character interactions, and general story lines-has seemingly never met another human being or experienced anything outside of his house.
 Having made two “movies” before this one, both similarly odd and clunky, Breen quickly made a reputation for himself as making some of the most incompetent films seen so far this century.